glarobats/CompTIA-A-Obsidian-Notes/README.md

 2. Open the folder as a **vault in Obsidian** for the best experience or import to your existing Obsidian vault by copying the folders into your vault.
 3. Navigate using internal links or graph view

+## Obsidian plugins used so notes can be properly rendered:
+1. Excalidraw

 ---

 ✍️ Maintained by: **[Γιάννης](https://github.com/glarobats)**